...

 • Precise control and high welding consistency

-• Low heat input with almost no post-weld deformation
+• Low heat input with significantly reduced thermal distortion

 Resistance Welding